Unrest in Lagos after deadly Nigeria protest shooting

 Nigeria, where the median age is 18, is a tinderbox of profound economic and social grievances.

-British Foreign Secretary Dominic Raab said on Wednesday he was "deeply concerned" by the clashes.
+British Foreign Secretary Dominic Raab said on Wednesday he was "deeply concerned" by violence in Nigeria.

 "The Nigerian government must urgently investigate reports of brutality at the hands of the security forces and hold those responsible to account," he said in a statement.

-Since Tuesday, Rihanna, Beyonce, Ugandan pop star-turned politician Bobi Wine and Manchester United striker Odion Ighalo added their names to a list of celebrities who have supported the protesters.
+Since Tuesday, Rihanna, Beyonce, Nicki Minaj, Ugandan pop star-turned politician Bobi Wine and Manchester United striker Odion Ighalo added their names to a list of celebrities who have supported the protesters.